John C. Breckinridge: Kentucky House of Representatives

 When the House convened, Breckinridge received a plurality of votes for speaker, but fell at least eight votes short of a majority.
-Unable to break the deadlock, he withdrew from the race, and the position went to Whig Thomas Reilly.
-Breckinridge biographer Frank H. Heck wrote that Breckinridge was the leader of the House Democratic caucus during the session, during which time most of the measures considered were "local or personal and in any case, petty".
+Unable to break the deadlock, he withdrew, and the position went to Whig Thomas Reilly.
+Biographer Frank H. Heck wrote that Breckinridge was the leader of the House Democratic caucus during the session, during which time most of the measures considered were "local or personal and in any case, petty".
 Breckinridge was assigned to the House's standing committees on federal relations and the judiciary.
 He supported bills allocating funding for internal improvements, a traditionally Whig stance.
 As Congress debated Henry Clay's proposed Compromise of 1850, the four Whigs on the Committee on Federal Relations drew up resolutions urging the Kentucky congressional delegation to support the compromise as a "fair, equitable, and just basis" for settlement of the slavery issue in the newly acquired U.S. territories.
 Breckinridge felt that the resolution was too vague and authored a minority report that explicitly denied federal authority to interfere with slavery in states and territories.
 Both sets of resolutions, and a set adopted by the Senate, were all laid on the table.

 On March 4, 1850, three days before the end of the session, Breckinridge took a leave of absence to care for his son, John Milton, who had become ill; he died on March 18.
 Keeping a busy schedule to cope with his grief, he urged adoption of the proposed constitution at a series of meetings around the state.
 His only concern with the document was its lack of an amendment process.
 The constitution was overwhelmingly ratified in May.
 Democrats wanted to nominate him for re-election, but he declined, citing problems "of a private and imperative character".
 Davis wrote "his problem – besides continuing sadness over his son's death – was money."